“You’re like me. A man without a face. But that’s okay. We’ll find you one.”

 Less like a serial killer, he asks, and it changes again.

-Distantly, Emmett feels the doctor’s hands across his body.
+Distantly, the fledgling feels the doctor’s hands across his body.
 His flesh shifts beneath her touch; there’s pain, dull and sharp by turns, and inside the suite of his mind the doctor tells him to keep going.
 She distracts him with this game of faces, preventing the pain from overwhelming him, teasing and coaxing him to make absurd changes to make him laugh.
 He feels it, but it’s muted, and all the while the new face comes together.

 When they’ve decided on a face she asks about the body, and the pain that flares at her touch shifts to something less red hot while she reworks muscle and skin at his direction.
 Buff or willowy, hard or soft, big or little—yes, even there—she gives him what he wants.

 He doesn’t know how much time has passed when the work finally ends.
 But the Dicentra in his head smiles at him and tells him it is done.